Our kintsugi journey continues… part 3

 I wasn’t disappointed.
 It was an amazing experience and one I do not regret doing nor paying that much money for.
 I got to stay in a ryokan, a traditional Japanese inn with the loveliest hostess who fed me the most amazing food every day.
 It was out in the country about 20kms from Nara a truly lovely small city with lots of interesting sights including their famous deer park.

-I learnt so much from Dave my sensei.
+I learnt so much from my sensei, Dave.
 He is American and we had some little idiosyncrasies with language but he was an easy communicator and certainly knows his craft.
 He organised tools for me (over and above the ones that came with the course kit), gave me notes, worked me through the entire process though because of time constraints it wasn’t a start to finish process and we jumped around a bit.
 But so worthwhile.

 His instructions were to bring 10-12 broken pieces of pottery which meant a bit of a rush around towards the end to get some broken pieces and to break a few too.
 But with the help of some local potters I ended up with some challenging and interesting projects to work on.
 Of the eight I took I finished three, four more in differing stages are on their way back and one project didn’t get started but we had discussions about how to manage that one now I’m home.
 Plus I bought a little antique cup with a chip in it – just because I loved it and that’s in progress now.